Chinese to Irish, LGBTQ to literature, food to booze and arts galore…

 Curating over 50 rum brands locally and internationally - including some never-tasted-before brands, the world’s first dry spiced Cuban rum and a zero-waste advocate from the USA - Manchester’s Rum Festival also features cocktails, food trucks, live music, talks and workshops.

-Update March 2020: Manchester Rum Festival has been postponed
+Update March 2020: Manchester Rum Festival has been cancelled

 SCIENCE X | intu Trafford Centre | 18th - 19th April